 Default can be understood as the will of the accused to distance himself from the judicial process, which prevents his effective judgment.
 Faced with this attitude, the court may decree the defendant’s contumacy, who from that moment may be detained with the aim of being brought back to the process.

-The qualification of a defendant as stubborn implies an attitude assumed by the latter towards the judicial process.
+According to abbreviationfinder.org, the qualification of a defendant as stubborn implies an attitude assumed by the latter towards the judicial process.
 Its absence supposes a behavior that transmits an opposition to the concretion of the implicit steps in any process faced by the Justice.

 The judges, in any case, must analyze the causes that produce the absence of the defendant to confirm if the default has occurred or if the absence is linked to other reasons.